Zion Williamson Makes Record-Breaking NBA Debut

 The San Antonio Spurs defeated the Pelicans 121-117.

-1 pick of the 2019 NBA Draft after playing one season at Duke.
+1 pick of the 2019 NBA Draft after playing one season at Duke University